flokoe/bash-hackers-wiki/docs/syntax/basicgrammar.md

 `[time [-p]] [ ! ] command [ | command2 ... ]`

-**Don\'t get confused** about the name \"pipeline.\" It's a grammatic name for a construct.
-Such a pipeline isn\'t necessarily a pair of commands where stdout/stdin is connected via a real pipe.
+**Don't get confused** about the name \"pipeline.\" It's a grammatic name for a construct.
+Such a pipeline isn't necessarily a pair of commands where stdout/stdin is connected via a real pipe.

 Pipelines are one or more [simple